Story at a glance:

 - One architect turns to exposed concrete for its integrity as an “honest” material.

 - Building with insulated concrete forms can improve occupant comfort and safety.

 Concrete homes are nothing new; they’re loved for their durability and longevity as well as cost-effectiveness in design.
-But while concrete has long had a place in residential construction, some architects are using concrete in surprising ways—playing with color, adding texture, and more.
+But while concrete has long had a place in residential construction, some architects are using concrete in surprising ways—playing with color and adding texture, for example.

-We’ve detailed some of our favorite ways concrete is being used in design, from unexpected concrete homes to incredibly efficient residences.
+We’ve detailed some of our favorite ways concrete is being used in design, from unexpected concrete homes to incredibly energy-efficient homes.

 What is a Concrete Home?

 Concrete homes often look just like stick-built homes—or those houses built with a wood frame that supports plywood and other building materials.
 But then they also incorporate insulated concrete forms (ICFs)—stacked and braced before concrete is poured inside the forms, according to the Concrete Network.

 Concrete homes can help to reduce heating and cooling costs and also stand up to strong storms or even hurricanes and tornadoes.

 Adequate housing is in dire need, too, according to Thomas Guillott, chief executive at the Global Cement and Concrete Association (GCCA).

 “Three-quarters of the infrastructure that the world needs by 2050 has yet to be built.
 And concrete will play an essential role in creating the homes and infrastructure of the future,” he said in a previous gb&d article.